scopatz/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 However, for the reproducibility question the answer seems to be the design and adoption of better tools.
 If this is true then flmake provides a way to bridge FLASH and its reproducibility concerns.
-It also serves as example feature set that should be considered in any architechture discussions for new codes.
+It also serves as example feature set that should be considered in any architecture discussions for new codes.

 New Workflow Features